ray-abhishek/ticket-management-sys/README.md

-I've used React for Frontend and Redux for State Mangement.
+I've used React for Frontend and Redux for State Management.
 At the backend, I've used Flask and MySQL(Database).

 To Start the App locally,
-Inside directory /reactfrontend/
 1. Activate VirtualEnv by "virtualenv flaskbackend/bin/activate"
 2. Set Environment Variables by "export FLASK_ENV=development" , "export FLASK_APP=server.py" .
-3. Start the server by "flask run"
+3. Start the server by executin command -> "flask run"
-4. Inside the directory /reactfrontend/  , execute command -> "npm start"
+4. execute command -> "npm start"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).